swiing/hugo-theme-primer/exampleSite/content/guidelines/installation.md

 weight: 1
 ---

 The recommended way is by means of modules.
-See the [official installation guide](https://gohugo.io/hugo-modules/use-modules/#use-a-module-for-a-theme).
+See hugo's [installation guide](https://gohugo.io/hugo-modules/use-modules/#use-a-module-for-a-theme).